quietly-turning/9th/readme.txt

-Her 1932 letter responding to a question asking what she saw from the top of the Empire State Building bears resemblance to her 9th Symphony letter in poetic tone, but comes out more strongly in defense of herself as an advocate for anyone who would question, or discredit, disabled folks. https://web.archive.org/web/20140703153026/http://www.lettersofnote.com/2012/03/empire-state-building.html
+Her 1932 letter responding to a question asking what she saw from the top of the Empire State Building bears resemblance to her 9th Symphony letter in poetic tone, but comes across more strongly as standing up to anyone attempting to question, or discredit, disabled folks. https://web.archive.org/web/20140703153026/http://www.lettersofnote.com/2012/03/empire-state-building.html

 I can't speak for Ms. Keller, but I choose to believe she wrote letters